QWP demands judicial probe into patients death at KTH

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: Qaumi Watan Party’s (QWP) provincial chairman Sikandar Hayat Khan Sherpao on Monday rejected the report of the three-member inquiry committee constituted by the Board of Governors (BoG), Khyber Teaching Hospital (KTH), about the deaths of the seven patients at the health facility and demanded the formation of a judicial commission to probe the tragedy.
+PESHAWAR: Qaumi Watan Party (QWP) provincial Chairman Sikandar Hayat Khan Sherpao on Monday rejected the report of the three-member inquiry committee constituted by the Board of Governors (BoG), Khyber Teaching Hospital (KTH), about the deaths of the seven patients at the health facility and demanded the formation of a judicial commission to probe the tragedy.

 In a statement, he said the report of the inquiry committee was aimed at saving the “big fish” while low-rank employees were made scapegoats.
 “The report of the inquiry committee is aimed at befooling the people,” he said, adding that a judicial inquiry should be conducted to probe the tragedy and punish those responsible for the deaths of the patients.